The Office of the General Counsel (OGC) in the Dallas Region has found that in each

 the circumstances by obtaining the signed statements of the individual and the landowner.

-If both statements agree that the individual either had his house moved onto the property
+If both statements agree that the individual either had the individual's house moved

-or built his house on the property and agree that that the house is owned by the individual, then the individual is considered
+onto the property or built the individual's house on the property and agree that that the house is owned by the individual, then the individual is considered

 to have an ownership interest in the home.